NSHipster/articles/2018-09-10-cmmotionactivity.md

 ```

 However, location data should only be consulted if absolutely necessary ---
-and when you do, it should be done as sparingly as possible,
+and when you do, it should be done sparingly,
 such as by monitoring for only significant location changes.
 Reason being,
 location data requires turning on the GPS and/or cellular radio,